 I tried out something new recently.
 Actually it was something old as well.
 Back in my teens I enthusiastically but inexpertly taught myself to embroider.
 I enjoyed my efforts but really never got very good at it, and eventually I put it aside.

 Over the decades, I’ve continued to appreciate embroidery and other needlework without trying to create any of my own.
 Then I learned that my friend, fiber artist and founder of Creative + Mindful, Stephanie Dyke, was holding a 4-hour introductory class on making small embroidered patches.
 “I want to do that!”
 I thought, and I signed up immediately.

 Stephanie is a masterful teacher, as well as an expert in her craft.
 She made us all feel welcome, respected, understood and supported.
-Even I felt totally at ease as the least experienced and most inept participant in the room!
-By the end of the class we had all connected with one another, and had gotten a good start on our projects.
+Even I felt totally at ease as the least experienced and most inept of participants.
+By the end of the class we had all connected with each other, and had gotten a good start on our projects.

 How, I asked myself, did she manage to create an environment in which I felt relaxed, open and excited to finally learn how to embroider?
 It could well have been otherwise.
-I could have felt awkward, tense, and self conscious.
-Each of us who attended the workshop left it having made a good start on the patches we wanted to create.
+Instead of feeling awkward and inept, even I left having made a good start on the patch I wanted to create.

 The characteristics of relationship-based, reflective practice are: mutual and shared goals; open communication; respect for individuals; sensitivity to context; commitment to growth and learning; commitment to reflection; and high professional standards.
 I wrote about relationship-based organizations here, if you’d like to read more about it.